-Your brain rejects the unfamiliar
+1. Your brain rejects the unfamiliar good habits

-With this sort of subconscious programming running in our minds at all times, whenever something new – that challenges the old program – is introduced, your brain rejects it because “It is not how we are supposed to respond.”
+With this sort of subconscious programming running in our minds at all times, whenever something new – that challenges the old program – is introduced, your brain rejects it because “It is not how we are “supposed” to respond.”

 Here’s an example:

-She knows that reading will help her to feel more fulfilled and contribute to her overall personal development.
+She knows that reading will help her feel more fulfilled and contribute to her overall personal development.
 But it’s “too much work”.
 Her brain is not used to this kind of action after work so she slowly, subconsciously, makes excuses.

-We like instant gratification
+2. We like instant gratification

 Here’s an example:

 Tom is trying to lose weight.
-He doesn’t have a lot of time to exercise so he decides that he will simply do 100 jumping jacks and 20 push-ups every morning before he takes a shower.
+He doesn’t have a lot of time to exercise so he decides he will simply do 100 jumping jacks and 20 push-ups every morning before he takes a shower.

-He knows this will only take him 5 minutes at most and so he embarks on his journey to lose weight and get fit.
+He knows this will take him only 5 minutes at most and so he embarks on his journey to lose weight and get fit.
 Tom also knows that he will have to replace coffee with green tea and replace burgers with chia puddings.

-However, by the time Tom gets to week two something happens.
-He continues doing the same things he did in week one but when he weighs himself at the end of week two, Tom lost zero pounds.
+However, by the time Tom gets to week two, something happens.
+He continues doing the same things he did in week one, but when he weighs himself at the end of week two, Tom lost zero pounds.

-This does not feel good in the least bit.
+The good habits no longer feel good in the least bit.
 In fact, it makes Tom feel riddled with guilt.
 Tom’s brain subconsciously reminds him of the things that WOULD make him feel good.

-The brain protects us from things we fear may hurt us
+3. The brain protects us from things we fear may hurt us

 Here’s an example: